Survivor torches and fake fire

 The next major prop we needed for Tribal Council was a campfire.
 You could always buy an indoor campfire, but I will show you how to make a simple one yourself.
 I will warn you, though – some of the pieces you’ll need are kind of weird!

-The next step is to wrap the cellophane around the top of the can just like we did for the torches.
-Do a layer of red and a layer of yellow.
-Cut the top edge of the cellophane into think strips so that they will flutter when you turn the fan on, so it will look like a roaring fire.
+Then I cut the top edge of the cellophane into think strips so that they will flutter when the fan is turned on, making it look like a roaring fire.
 (By the way, that’s our very messy vacation condo that you see in the background.)

 Here’s another weird part — you have to power the fan.
 We used a Power Wheels 12 volt battery out of Little Jo’s Jeep for the power.
 I have a freakish fear of electricity, so I did not connect the fan to the battery myself.
 McGeeky did that part for me, and says to tell you all the following: